s5collab/Phoenix_Press_Release/README.md

 ![Phoenix_Artist_Rep](./Images_Videos/Phoenix_Artist_Rep.jpg)

 Caption: An artist's representation of the Phoenix Stellar Stream.
 Originally a ball of stars, known as a globular cluster, Phoenix has been stretched into a stream of stars by the gravitational pull of the Milky Way.
-In a few billion years, Phoenix will be completely destroyed and absorbed into our Galaxy (*Credit: Geraint F. Lewis and the S5 collaboration*).
+In a few billion years, Phoenix will be completely destroyed and absorbed into our Galaxy (*Credit: Geraint F. and the S5 collaboration*).

 ---